cyberark/community/CONTRIBUTING.md

       listed by a template, and linking the original issue in the description, e.g.
         > Connected to #[Issue Number]

-1. Add the `Implemented` or `In Review` label to the issue
+1. Add the `Implemented` label to the issue.

 1. Tag a reviewer if any are recommended in the righthand menu.

-1. Submit the Pull-Request
+1. Submit the Pull-Request.

 ### Getting Your Code Reviewed
 Once your pull-request has been submitted for review, a reviewer will look for a few things.